marina601/discover-malta/TESTING.md

 ## Checkout Complete

-- Once the checkout process in completed, confirm the user is being redirected to  the "Checkout Complete Page"
+- Once the checkout process is completed, confirm the user is being redirected to  the "Checkout Complete Page"
 - Toast notification lets the user know the confirmation email has been sent to the email address provided.

 ![mobile-view](readme-files/images/mobile-checkout-complete.png) | ![tablet-view](readme-files/images/ipad-checkout-complete.png)

 - The page displays order summary and user personal information
-- User recieves an email with all the information needed including ticket number for the trip.
+- User receives an email with all the information needed including the ticket number for the trip.

 ![email](readme-files/images/email.png)